08/01/2021

 - Can You Scrap a Car with a Title Loan?

-- Steps to Check Lien Status Before Junking
+- How to Check Lien Status Before Junking

 - What Happens If You Buy or Sell a Car with an Existing Lien?

-If you purchase your vehicle with a loan or some other kind of financing, the name of the lending party is reflected on the car title as a lienholder.
-The latter holds a part ownership of your auto until you repay your debt in full.
-In other terms, the lien is collateral that gives the lender the upper hand in the legal battle if you default on your loan payments.
+If you purchase your vehicle with the help of a loan or some other kind of financing, the name of the lending party is reflected on the car title as a lienholder.
+They partially hold ownership of your auto until you fully repay your debt.
+In other words, the lien is collateral that gives the lender the upper hand in the legal battle if you default on your loan payments.
+Those who want to sell their vehicles, even despite having title liens, usually face two questions:

-Is it legal to sell a car with a lien?
+- Is it illegal to sell a car with a title loan without the lienholder’s approval?

-Yes, parting with your car is usually much simpler and smoother if the ownership certificate is lien-free before you start.
+Yes, selling is usually much simpler if the title is lien-free.

 Contact Your Lender

-Before anything else, reach out to your lender and clarify all the details of your vehicle’s current lien status.
 Remember that whilst you repay the loan on your car, the lender holds the lien on it.
-Until the debt is fully repaid, the lienholder has a direct financial interest in the property.
+Until the debt is fully repaid, the holder has a direct financial interest in the property.
 That is, you gain full ownership over the vehicle only after the lien has been released.
 Until then, you must receive the lender’s permission to sell.

 Determine the Payoff Amount